 We ask that requests for medication to be made approximately a week before you run out, your assistance with this will be much appreciated.
 Requests made too early may not be processed, however if the early request is due to holiday for example please be sure to notify the dispensary at the time of making the request so it can be actioned.

-We are able to dispense to all our patients in rural areas - if you live in a village and would like to take advantage of our dispensing service then please contact the dispensary.
+We are able to dispense to most of our patients in rural areas - if you live in a village and would like to take advantage of our dispensing service then please contact the dispensary to find out more.